-In accordance with its written charter, the Audit Committee assists the Board of Directors in fulfilling its oversight responsibilities relating to the financial information which will be provided to the shareholders and others as well as internal controls and the audit process.
+In accordance with its written charter, the Audit Committee assists the Board of Directors (the "Board") in fulfilling its oversight responsibilities relating to the financial information which will be provided to the shareholders and others, the internal control system which management and the Board of Directors have established and the audit process.
 Each member of the Audit Committee is independent as defined by the Nasdaq Stock Market's listing standards.
 The Audit Committee charter adopted by the Board is included in this Proxy Statement as Appendix A.